ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 The above figure shows the vectors (red arrows) that the distinct-part of the van Hove function depends on.
 At $t=0$ the van Hove function is simply the PDF.
-After a some time the blue and green atoms move some distance, the distinct-part of the van Hove function depends on the vectors between atoms at $t=0$ and $t=1$.
+After a some time the blue and green atoms move and the distinct-part of the van Hove function now depends on the vectors between atoms at $t=0$ and $t=1$.

 ![vhs_diagram](pictures/vhs_diagram.png)